-Ridge Shell Jacket First Impressions
+Ridge Shell Jacket Review

 The “Helly Tech® Professional 3-ply fabric with FLOW membrane” fabric is thick and has a look and feel similar to skin or animal hide.
-There is some stretch to it, and as you would expect form H/H it seems quite durable.
+There is some stretch to it, and as you would expect from H/H it seems quite durable.
 The medium size option was just a touch restrictive on me (5’11” 155 lbs) with the collar feeling a bit tight when wearing a few base-layers.

 I found the powder skirt to be too short, especially where it connects at the front of the jacket where it is only about 2″ wide.
-This really restricts the ability of the jacket to move while using the powder skirt connected to pants, often times pulling above the pants and not providing any snow protection.
+This really restricts the ability of the jacket to move while using the powder skirt connected to pants, oftentimes pulling above the pants and not providing any snow protection.

 I first wore the Helly Hansen Ridge Shell in conditions that varied from blizzarding to partly sunny with temps between 25 and 30 °F while lapping a chairlift along with a few short hikes.
-With a wool shirt and fleece I was quite comfortable throughout the day between hiking and riding up the chair.
+With a wool shirt and fleece, I was quite comfortable throughout the day between hiking and riding up the chair.

 Temperature regulation was fairly good.
 The fabric definitely has great breathability, especially considering its thickness.
-I did stay dry on the inside, but did notice that the fabric readily absorbed moisture.
+I did stay dry on the inside but did notice that the fabric readily absorbed moisture.
 Especially annoying were the wrist cuffs, that became soggy by the end of the day and took considerable time to dry out.
 Additionally, when wearing a backpack the back of the jacket shell will get saturated with any snow lingering between the jacket and pack.

 I took this jacket out for a few days of splitboarding in the Tahoe backcountry to get a feel for how well it traveled and functioned with a pack.
 While the breathability is good, the jacket was usually too warm to wear while ascending except during a strong wind with temps in the mid 20’s.